ForbesLindesay/docker-over-ssh/README.md

    1. Disable "Allow rebase merging"
    1. Enable "Automatically delete head branches"
 1. Create a new branch
-1. Commit initial code to the branch (be sure to replace all refernces to npm-package-template, and remove these instructions from the README)
+1. Commit initial code to the branch (be sure to replace all refernces to docker-over-ssh, and remove these instructions from the README)
 1. Push the new branch and create a PR
 1. In Settings -> Branch Protection, create a new rule
    1. Use "master" as the branch name pattern